I didn’t get sober to play it safe, to take the easy way out, to not take risks, to not make every single day a new quest for buried treasure.

 I didn’t trudge through a thousand foul fires of self-centered, self-loathing fears and make it through to the other side (against all odds) just to hear you say “I like you, buttttttttt…” I didn’t get sober for this shit.

-I didn’t get sober to play games, to cut corners, to date the same people I dated when I was wasted and lonely and ashamed, to be the same person.
+I didn’t get sober to play games, to cut corners, to date the same people I dated when I was wasted, to be the same person.
 To wonder if I’m making the right choice.
 To not trust myself.
 To settle.

 I didn’t get sober to feel invisible or misunderstood or alienated.
 To hide or cower or crawl or crumble.
 I didn’t shatter every single one of my beliefs and dismantle every single idea about my Self and then put the pieces back together in a perfectly imperfect fashion, only to second guess myself.